Analyzing Kornit Digital (NASDAQ:KRNT) & voxeljet (NYSE:VJET)

-Kornit Digital (NASDAQ:KRNT – Free Report) and voxeljet (NYSE:VJET – Free Report) are both small-cap industrial products companies, but which is the better investment?
-We will compare the two businesses based on the strength of their risk, dividends, valuation, analyst recommendations, institutional ownership, profitability and earnings.
+Kornit Digital (NASDAQ:KRNT – Free Report) and voxeljet (NYSE:VJET – Free Report) are both small-cap industrials companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their risk, analyst recommendations, institutional ownership, valuation, dividends, earnings and profitability.

-This table compares Kornit Digital and voxeljet’s revenue, earnings per share (EPS) and valuation.
+This table compares Kornit Digital and voxeljet’s gross revenue, earnings per share and valuation.

 |Gross Revenue